 What Is a Merchant Category Code (MCC)?

 MCCs are four-digit numbers that credit card processors assign to businesses for credit card payments.
 The code is used to classify the merchant into a particular category based on the goods or services it sells most.

 In rare cases, a merchant can set its own MCC, but for the most part, the payment processors have the final say.

-Then, when consumers shop with a credit card, the merchant category code is transmitted to the payment processor (Visa, Mastercard, etc.), who then sends the payment information to the credit issuer, who classifies the purchase into the appropriate rewards category.
+Then, when consumers shop with a credit card, the merchant category code is transmitted to the payment processor (Visa, Mastercard, etc.), that then sends the payment information to the credit issuer, who classifies the purchase into the appropriate rewards category.

 Airlines, hotel brands, and rental car companies usually have their own code.
 For example, United’s MCC is 3000, Hertz’s is 3357, and Hyatt Hotels’ is 3640.